Irish Soda Bread Scones

 I’ve mentioned this a few times on the blog before, but I used to travel to England every summer growing up.
 I would visit my grandmother, who lived in Cornwall, for weeks at at time.

 I realize it is blasphemy to even mention England in a post about Irish soda bread scones, but hear me out.

-Cornwall is famous for their high teas.
-High tea occurs in mid-to-late afternoon and consists of a plethora of tea sandwiches, cakes, petit fours, and scones.
+Cornwall is famous for their teas.
+Afternoon tea occurs in mid-to-late afternoon and consists of a plethora of tea sandwiches, cakes, petit fours, and scones.
 The scones are almost always accompanied by clotted cream and various jams!